grace-rono/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving files starting with uppercase letters
+delete files that end with ~